Concentrate for solution for infusion

 DARZALEX may be given alone or together with other medicines used to treat multiple

-myeloma (with lenalidomide and dexamethasone or with bortezomib and dexamethasone).
+and prednisone, or with lenalidomide and dexamethasone or with bortezomib and dexamethasone).

 Read the Consumer Medicine Information for all medicines you take in combination with